Digital Signature in Cyprus

-As we have seen above the digital signature and digital commerce is safeguareded under the laws of Cyprus and strictly speaking the only matter holding back the transposition of business to purely digital is the people and industry themselves.
+As we have seen above the digital signature and digital commerce is safeguarded under the laws of Cyprus and strictly speaking, the only matter holding back the transposition of business to purely digital is the people and industry themselves.

-Working in a digital manner absolutly benefits the business in the long term since it would enjoy the following benefits:
+Working in a digital manner absolutely benefits the business in the long term since it would enjoy the following benefits:

 - Easier to comply with the General Data Protection Regulation